 Criteria Cognitive Aptitude Test (CCAT Test)

-I cannot really provide much guidance on this part in terms of the practice that you can do because I personally did not really have to, so my research in this area is limited.
-However, I will try to give some general guidelines – if anyone else has cleared this stage through targeted preparation, I’d appreciate it if you share the path you followed and I’ll add that in this post.
-Alternatively, you can just comment that below.
+I cannot really provide much guidance on this part in terms of the practice that you can do because I personally did not do any myself, so my research in this area is limited.
+However, over time people have shared some resources they used, or asked my feedback on them, so if you’d like those, just ping me on LinkedIn.

 That said, here’s some key points:

-- You get 15 minutes to attempt 50 questions.
+- You get 12 minutes (IIRC, or maybe 15 minutes – you will know in advance of course) to attempt 50 questions.
 From what I’ve noticed, this is the rough scale:

 - Each role would have a different requirement for the number of stars.